matt852/nautobot-plugin-golden-config/docs/user/app_feature_hash.md

 ## How It Works

-The Configuration Mismatch Grouping feature uses a three-model architecture to efficiently organize and display configuration data:
+The Configuration Hash Grouping feature uses a three-model architecture to efficiently organize and display configuration data:

 ### Architecture Components